DevOpsDynamoHub/killercoda-scenarios/ingress-multi-service/intro.md

-# Ingress: Expose a Multi‑Service App
+# Expose Multi-Service App with Ingress

-Goal: Use **one Ingress** to route `/` to `frontend-service:80` and `/api` to `backend-service:8080`.

-Environment: A Kubernetes cluster with kubectl preconfigured.
-This scenario auto‑installs the NGINX Ingress Controller and preps frontend/backend services.
+In this scenario, you’ll learn how to use a single Kubernetes Ingress resource to route:
+- `/` → frontend-service
+- `/api` → backend-service